Employer Sponsored Visas

 Your Pathway to Skilled Talent in Australia

-Australia offers a variety of employer-sponsored visas designed to address skills shortages and provide pathways for skilled overseas workers to live and work in Australia.
-These visas allow businesses to sponsor qualified professionals when suitable Australian workers are unavailable.
-Below is an overview of key employer-sponsored visas and their requirements:
+Australia offers a range of employer-sponsored visa options designed to address skills shortages and provide pathways for skilled overseas workers to secure employment.
+These visas provide businesses with the opportunity to sponsor qualified professionals when suitable Australian workers are unavailable.
+Below is an overview of key employer-sponsored visas and their requirements.

 Subclass 407 - Training Visa

-The Temporary Activity Visa Subclass 407 is for individuals who want to participate in workplace-based training to improve their skills in a specific occupation, tertiary study area, or professional development program.
-This visa is temporary and allows applicants to train in Australia for up to two years.
+The Temporary Activity Visa (Subclass 407) is ideal for individuals looking to undertake workplace-based training in Australia to enhance their skills in a nominated position.
+This visa is temporary, allowing applicants to stay for up to two years.

 Key Features: